You want to learn how to become a game designer?

 Designing Games is Awesome – But It’s Competitive

-Game design is a competitive business, and in order to secure a position as a junior designer you’ll need to put yourself above the rest.
+Video game design is a competitive business, and in order to secure a position as a junior designer, you’ll need to put yourself above the rest.

 Check out the sections on work experience and education to find out how to give your resume an edge, and then read about the hiring process to find out exactly what you can expect on your way to landing your first job.